Back to Blog

 How Can My Agency Pass a Jail Inspection When My Electronic Jail Check System Identifies and Logs Every Single Late Security Check?

 Have you recently failed your jail inspection due to your electronic rounds system identifying late checks?
-Are you considering dumping your system and going back to pen and paper?
 Are you asking yourself if you made a mistake by switching to an electronic rounds system in the first place?
-Let's take a look at how you can use your system to be more accountable and defensible, while also successfully passing your jail inspection.
+If you’re considering dumping this system, let’s dive into how to use your system to be more accountable and defensible, while also successfully passing your jail inspection.

 Jeff Kovar